 Start your end-point assessment journey!

-Enrol on the SDN Level 3 Undertaking End-point Assessment course to start your EPA journey!
+SDN runs the Level 3 Undertaking End-point Assessment course on demand – so get in touch to register your interest and start your EPA journey!

 In addition to the qualification, you’ll get insights and advice from our expert team who have worked with over 50 End-Point Assessment Organisations.
-Study around your commitments before coming to an insightful, practical, and fun, face-to-face day in London or Leeds.
+Study around your commitments before coming to an insightful, practical, and fun, face-to-face assessment day.